docker/docs/content/security/for-admins/single-sign-on/_index.md

 If you use SAML for your SSO connection, Docker obtains these attributes from the SAML assertion message.
 Your IdP may use different naming for SAML attributes than those listed above.
 The following table lists the possible SAML attributes that can be present in order for your SSO connection to work.

 You can also configure attributes to override default values, such as default team or organization.
-See {{ $role_mapping_link }}.
+See [role mapping](../scim.md#set-up-role-mapping).

 | SSO attribute | SAML assertion message attributes |
 | ---------------- | ------------------------- |